leooo1212/businfo702/week08/week08.md

 ## 📝 To do
-- Practice relevant SQLite commands and SQL techniques for the purpose of ELT
+- Practice relevant SQLite commands and SQL techniques for ELT
 - Attend the lab and learn how to do ELT with DB Browser
 - Finalise your project proposal and submit before the deadline